Early Years Pupil Premium (EYPP)

 - Provision maps that name all underperforming Early Years Pupil Premium pupils.

 We always consult with parents of EYPP children to ask for their ideas and feedback on how they think the grant should be spent.

-Spending of EYPP in the autumn term is focused on resourcing for the three Prime areas learning of the Early Years Foundation Stage, namely Personal, Social & Emotional development, Communication & Language and Physical development.
-The children are receiving targeted nurture support, giving them the opportunity to use the purchased resources, which have been carefully chosen to meet the children's identified needs.
-The children will be observed via Tapestry using the resources and this will give the parents the opportunity to talk with their child about what they are learning at nursery and is also a further opportunity to engage with parents about how we are using the EYPP funding to support their particular child.
+In general, spending of EYPP is focused on resourcing for the three Prime areas learning of the Early Years Foundation Stage, namely Personal, Social & Emotional Development, Communication & Language and Physical Development.
+Children receive targeted nurture support, giving them the opportunity to use the purchased resources, which have been carefully chosen to meet the children's identified needs.
+We engage with parents via Tapestry about how we are using the EYPP funding to support their particular child.

-In the academic year 2019-2020, the total EYPP grant received was £3,808.05.
-For an analysis of how this was spent and the impact of the pupil premium funding, please read or download the document below.
+IFor an analysis of how EYPP funding was spent in 2020/21 and the impact of the early years pupil premium funding, please read or download the document below.